-Grading Rubric
+Photovoice Changed Paper Grading Rubric

-Low Mid High Compelling image The image is mundane and not likely part of student's daily routine.
-It is not particularly clear how it relates to the selected concept or term from class.
-The image is somewhat creative and possibly part of the student's daily routine.
-It illustrates the concept or term selected from class relatively well.
-The image is creative and genuinely part of the student's daily routine.
-It clearly and provocatively illustrates the concept or term selected.
+inotovoice Cir anged Paper Grading Ri ibi ic Low Mid High Compelling images The images are mundane and not likely part of student's daily experience in practicum.
+It is not particularly clear how images relate to the selected concept or term from class.
+The images are somewhat creative and possibly part of the student's experience in practicum.
+Images illustrate the concept or term selected from class relatively well.
+The images are creative and genuinely part of the student's daily experience in practicum.
+Images clearly and provocatively illustrate the concept or term selected.
 Insights gained Insights gained from this assignment are not addressed or are addressed in a cursory manner.
-Paper fails to validate course concepts in her/his daily routine Student identifies insights gained from this assignment, but they are somewhat vague and insincere.
-Paper validates the course concepts in her/his daily routine but it is less than sincere.
+Paper fails to validate course concepts in her/his daily experience in practicum.
+Student identifies insights gained from this assignment, but they are somewhat vague and insincere.
+Paper validates the course concepts in her/his daily experience in practicum but it is less than sincere.
 Student identifies two or three meaningful insights gained from this assignment which are well-articulated.
-Paper genuinely validates the prevalence of chosen concepts in her/his daily routine.
+Paper genuinely validates the prevalence of chosen concepts in her/his daily experience in practicum.